osmdatar/rev-response/doc/resp1.md

    We don't agree here because `osmdata` simply reads data from OpenStreetMap in a form that reflects as accurately as possible the underlying form of OSM, which is a vector form.
    Raster images have nothing to do with OSM *data* - they are only used by OSM to generate tiles for their web interface, which in turn merely serves to visualise the underlying data.
 That's why the package is called `osmdata` and not `osm` (or whatever).
 It's about the data.
 The package `OpenStreetMap` is in no way directly connected with OSM, and does not directly deliver OSM data; it merely renders them in visual form.

+   I (RL) would like to mention how `osmdata` differs from the very different `OpenStreetMap` package, however, to avoid cofusion around names.

 4.
    > I wonder, for an end-users, what the value is of getting a point set that